 Once it takes to notice, the crawler will try to find the original location of the reprint.
 It does this by looking at where the content appeared first.
 It also looks at which copy of an article the most links point to and what versions of the article are the result of content scraping.
 Through a process of elimination, the crawler narrows the field until a determination can be made.
 Or if it’s still too difficult to tell where the content originated, the crawler will select from trusted domains.

 Once the crawler has determined what content is the original, all of the other reprints fall into order beneath it or are eliminated from the index.

 If you must use content that’s not original, or if you must have multiple copies of content on your website, there is a way to keep those duplications from adversely affecting your search rankings.
 By using the <robots.txt> or <noindex> tags, you can prevent duplicated pages from being indexed by the search engine San Jose SEO Company.

 The <noindex> tag should be placed in the page header for the page that you don’t want to be indexed.
 It’s also a good idea to allow the crawler that finds the tag to follow links that might be on the page.
 To do that, your code (which is a meta tag) should look like this:

 That small tag of code tells the search engine not to index the page, but to follow the links on the page.
 This small snippet of code can help you quickly solve the problem of search engines reading your duplicate content.

-So in conclusion, my advice would be to avoid any type of duplicate content if your main goal is to achieve high search engine rankings on your website.
+So in conclusion, my advice would be to avoid any type of duplicate content if your main goal is to achieve high search engine ranking on your website.
 By providing fresh & unique content on your website, you are not only pleasing the search engine but more importantly, your pleasing your user, which should be your ultimate goal as a webmaster.